Lotensin Patient Tips

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- A headache and cough are the most common side effects.
+- A headache and a cough are the most common side effects.
 The cough usually resolves on discontinuation of therapy and is a side effect common to all ACE inhibitors.

 - Dizziness, tiredness and postural hypotension (rapid lowering of blood pressure when going from a sitting or lying down position to standing) are also common.